storj/storj/docs/design/storage-node-windows-installer.md

   * register storagenode as a service
   * adding Storage Node binary to Windows UserPath (optional)
   * open Dashboard at the end of the installer.
-* Finally run `go-msi make --msi your_program.msi --version 0.0.2` to create the installer.
+* Run `go-msi make --msi your_program.msi --version 0.0.2` to create the installer.
+* Ensure that installer is signed by the build server.

 ### Service